 5. Use a Service

 There are some services that will contact all local shelters, rescues, vets, and neighbors for you.
-If you’re having trouble contacting all the necessary people or are afraid that you miss something, paying for one of these services may be an option.
+If you’re having trouble contacting all the necessary people or are afraid that you’ll miss something, paying for one of these services may be an option.
 They typically aren’t terribly expensive.
 Many even offer free options, though these often aren’t as helpful as the paid option.

-This step isn’t necessary for the least, but it can be helpful if you don’t have the time or ability to make all the rounds yourself.
+This step isn’t necessary in the least, but it can be helpful if you don’t have the time or ability to make all the rounds yourself.
 Furthermore, if you’ve already been searching in vain for your lost pet, you may want to consider it as an alternative option.
 You never know who you might have missed!

 6. Think Like a Dog

 You likely know your dog better than anyone.
 If you’ve canvased the neighborhood and contacted local authorities without any luck, you should start considering where your dog might have gone.
 Many dogs have the same needs: food, water, shelter.
 You should consider where your dog might find these things.
 If there is a fast-food restaurant nearby, check there.
 Small dogs may be hiding at these locations.
 However, some food and your voice should help lure them out.
 You may even want to let the employees know that you’re missing a dog, as they may wander up in search of a meal.